MinetestForFun/ignore/api.md

  - `init` :
     - no parameters needed
     - resets the invoker's ignore list to an empty dictionary
+ - `check` :
+    - 1 parameter needed : a player's name
+    - tells you whether or not player `name` is ignoring you

 Note : players need the `shout` privilege to use `/ignore`.